Service Desk Automation: 15 Proven Strategies to Transform IT Support

 Measuring Automation ROI and Continuous Improvement

-Help desk automation can sometimes save upwards of 25 percent of agents' time on repetitive tasks, depending on the ticket type.
-These hours convert directly to cost savings, better service delivery, or capacity for higher-value work.
-But, how do you know if service desk automation is having the impact you expect it to have on ticket resolution?
-That can be understood through measurement.
+Agentic workflow automation can eliminate entire categories of repetitive work, freeing significant IT capacity for higher-value initiatives.
+These hours convert directly to cost savings, better service delivery, or additional strategic capacity.
+How do you know if service desk automation is delivering the expected impact on ticket resolution?
+The answer lies in measurement.

 Start with three core metrics to calculate automation ROI: